SSWConsulting/SSW.Rules.Content/rules/have-a-definition-of-ready/rule.md

 * Has effort assigned
 * Is in the Approved state

 ::: good
 ![Figure: PBI that meet the DoR](PBI-with-DOR.png)
 :::

+After the PBI is approved ask for a signature (or simply an initial) as a prove of approval.
+Check out this rules [ask-clients-approval](/do-you-estimate-business-value)

 ::: greybox
 **Notes:**